BSMPT v2 A Tool for the Electroweak Phase Transition and the Baryon Asymmetry of the Universe in Extended Higgs Sectors

 \subsection{Wall Profile}

 Both approaches assume a planar bubble wall.
 The thus omitted curvature terms in the wall profile simplify the derivation of the transport equations significantly.
 The dimensionality of the problem reduces from $3+1$ to an effective $1+1$ problem, with only one space coordinate $z$.
 The space coordinate will be referred to as bubble wall distance in the following.
-Additionally, the wall profile is approximated by the Kink profile \cite{Fromme:2006wx},
+In a first approach, the wall profile is approximated by the Kink profile \cite{Fromme:2006wx},

 where $f_0$ indicates the value of the VEV inside the broken phase and $L_W$ describes the wall thickness.
+While this is not an optimal approach, it is an approach that is frequently used in the literature.
+We varied the wall thickness for specific benchmark points to investigate the impact on the BAU.
+It turned out that the impact on the $\eta$ value was in the percentage region.
+We plan to investigate the true bounce solution in future, which would allow us to estimate the true error. \s

 The critical temperature $T_c$ is defined by the coexistence of two degenerate minima of the potential, the broken non-zero VEV and the symmetric vanishing one.
 The wall thickness $L_W$ can be related to the barrier height $V_b$ between both minima as \cite{Fromme:2006wx}